-* American Red Cross: Opportunities include data entry, class setup, stuffing envelopes and filing, assisting with special events and fundraising.
+* American Red Cross: Opportunities include data entry, class setup, stuffing envelopes and filing, assistance with special events and fundraising activities.

-* Arts & Education Council: Help with office administrative tasks, public relations and event coordination.
+* Arts & Education Council: Help with administrative tasks in the office, public relations and event coordination.

 * Center for Individual and Family Effectiveness: Clerical/office assistant needed and computer networking consultant with expertise in installation and maintenance of servers.

-* Chattanooga Area Chamber of Commerce: Lead career readiness programs.
+* Chattanooga Area Chamber of Commerce: Lead career readiness programs for students.
 Options include eighth-grade Career Crunch, ninth-grade Reality Check, 10th-grade Get a Job, 11th-grade Who Wants To Be a Millionaire (money management) and 11th- and 12th-grade College and Career Fair.

 * Chattanooga Area Food Bank: Help assemble emergency food boxes for families, one day a week for two hours between 8 a.m. and 4 p.m.
 Monday-Thursday.
 Must be able to lift 20 pounds and be 14 or older.
 622-1800